• Skip to primary navigation

 • Use kitchen scissors to trim off the dorsal and pectoral fins and discard.

-• Use a sharp knife to make 3-4 diagonal scores, leaving a 3-4cm gap between each line on each side of the fish. (be careful not to cut too deep into the fishes cavity).
+• Use a sharp knife to make 3-4 diagonal scores, leaving a 3-4cm gap between each line on each side of the fish. (be careful not to cut too deep into the fish cavity).

 Steps 11-14 scoring the fish and applying the rub